 According to many spiritual teachers, the number of spiritual awakenings is increasing at a rapid rate during our current era.
 If you are among those swept up in this new wave of spiritual transformation, you are not alone.
 What may seem to be inconvenient, jarring, and at times even frightening could just be the thing to lead you to a greater sense of wholeness and meaning.
 Resist the temptation to turn away and go back to sleep.
 The world needs the unique gifts that your spiritual awakening can bring forth.
 Welcome to the most dynamic, adventurous and rewarding club that I’ve ever been privileged to join.

-Jess Cumming is a Canadian Certified Counsellor at Thrive Downtown with over 20 years of experience and offers various therapies for overcoming eating disorders, including Individual and Couple Therapy, Trauma-Informed Therapy, and Psychedelic integration.
+Jess Cumming is a Canadian Certified Counsellor at Thrive Downtown with years of experience and offers various therapies for overcoming eating disorders, including Individual and Couple Therapy, Trauma-Informed Therapy, and Psychedelic integration.
 Contact to schedule a session and start healing.